graceyw/ML-PlanktonIdentifier/README.md

 ## How does it work?

 #### Preprocessing
 First we spent some time exploring and preprocessing the dataset.
-We found that the data is organized by year and decided to start with the most recent dataset, which was from 2014.
-We then looked through and downsampled
+We found that the data is organized by year and then by category within year.
+We chose to start with the most recent dataset, which was from 2014, and picked the 9 categories of plankton with the most images, to give our dataset the We then looked through and found the types of  downsampled the

 #### Convolutional Neural Network